All Episodes

 That's a big number.

-Are you sure about 93 million 93 individuals a day?
+Are you sure about it?

-Ninety-three individuals a day are killed in America.
+93 individuals a day are killed in America.

-I always wonder what anything, whenever any kind of shooting occurs, there's one liberal that will race to to make this into a gun issue.
+I always wonder what anything, whenever any kind of shooting occurs, there's one liberal that will race to make this into a gun issue.

-By the way, the managers of the Capitol Hill Congressional baseball team are going to be holding a news conference.
+By the way, the managers of the Capitol Hill congressional baseball team are going to be holding a news conference.

-Joining us now is Congressman Dave Bratt and Congressman Rom DeSantis, both of the Freedom Caucus, and apparently two Congressmen, Jeff Duncan and Ron DeSantis, described an encounter with uh with the man who described uh asked them to describe if, well, those Republicans or those Democrats practicing before the shooting.
+And apparently, two congressmen, Jeff Duncan and Ron DeSantis, described an encounter with the man who described, asked them to describe if, well, those Republicans or those Democrats practicing before the shooting.

 Why?

-Because there were two armed Capitol Police officers That engaged in a fire fight and likely saved a lot of people's lives today because they were there.
+Because there were two armed Capitol Police officers that engaged in a firefight and likely saved a lot of people's lives today because they were there.

-Alexandria police chief Michael Brown said his officers and Capitol Police Officers, they were the ones that exchanged fire with this lunatic, and sources told CNN it was a deliberate attack, and James Hotkinson is known and identified as the man who shot the majority whip, Steve Scalise, and these other people this morning.
+And James Hotkinson is known and identified as the man who shot the majority whip, Steve Scalise, and these other people this morning.

 And then we've since found out that he's part of a group that literally talks about terminating the Republican Party.

-And then we just spoke moments ago with Claudia Tenney, a Congresswoman from upstate New York, whose office received a threat.
+And then we just spoke moments ago with Claudia Tenney, a congresswoman from upstate New York, whose office received a threat.

 Well, one down, 216 to go.